• Skip to primary navigation

 You would be surprised how many people cook without tasting their food as they go along and then get surprised when it comes out bland 😂

-I am using the sfeeha dough recipe as it is a little drier than the manakish dough though if you are doing a vegan version you don't have to use milk and can replace it with water.
+I am using the sfeeha dough recipe as it is a little richer than the manakish dough though if you are doing a vegan version you don't have to use milk and can replace it with water.

 spinach fatayer

-Although, try to avoid self raising flour as it will make them too puffy and they won't hold their shape.
+Try to avoid self raising flour as it will make them too puffy and they won't hold their shape.

 It is crucial that the spinach don't split open or you will have a food horror scene on your hands or even worse; a SOGGY BOTTOM!